drifter1/compiler/README.md

 > [!NOTE]
 > Please be advised that significant changes have been made to the source code and repository, meaning that they are no longer 1:1 correlated.
 The tutorial series has also been discontinued.

+# Simple C Language

+The programming language is being explained [here](/docs/simple-c-language.md).

+> [!NOTE]
+> Please be advised that this text is still a work in progress.

 # Status